Blendi Idrizi

-Blendi Idrizi (born 2 May 1998) is a Kosovan professional footballer who plays as a attacking midfielder for Austrian Bundesliga club SCR Altach.
+Blendi Idrizi (born 2 May 1998) is a Kosovan professional footballer who plays as a attacking midfielder.
 Born in Germany, he plays for the Kosovo national team.

 Club career

 Early career and return to Blau-Weiß Friesdorf

 Idrizi at the age of 13 started playing football in Blau-Weiß Friesdorf, where after one year it was transferred to Bonner SC.
 He besides being was part of Bonner SC, he was part even of TSC Euskirchen (2014–2015) and 1.
 FC Köln (2015–2017).
 In the 2017–18 season, Idrizi returns to his former team, Blau-Weiß Friesdorf, but now as a senior team's player and scores 16 goals in 25 games.

 Alemannia Aachen

 On 14 May 2018, Idrizi joined Regionalliga West side Alemannia Aachen.
 On 29 July 2018, he made his debut in a 2–1 away defeat against Viktoria Köln after coming on as a substitute at 58th minute in place of Mahmut Temür.